ogusarenko/mke-docs/content/docs/configuration/backup-restore/external.md

     ![AWS console](aws-console-credentials.png)

-2. Edit the `storage_provider` section of the MKE configuration file to point to the IAM credentials file, including the profile name.
+2. Edit the `storage_provider` section of the `mke4.yaml` configuration file to point to the IAM credentials file, including the profile name.

     Example configuration: